tomdinh24/face_Recognition/README.md

 pip install opencv-python

+Image Folder:

-Create an image folder and Upload image you want to train
+Create an image folder and upload images you want to train

+Recomend: 6+ images that show face and forehead